PaolaDMadd-Pro/UnitTest_Exercises/README.md

 <br/>

 ##### 3. Constructor
-Another alternaive to the firts two methids is the injection of a dependecy via a constuctor parameteter, as follows:
+Another alternaive to the first two methods is the injection of a dependecy via a constuctor parameter, as follows:

 in `videoService` file